commerce-docs/devdocs-for-tests/get-started/web-api-functional-testing.md

 ### Running the Tests {#running}

-1. Copy `/dev/tests/api-functional/phpunit.xml.dist` to `/dev/tests/api-functional/phpunit.xml`.
+1. Copy `/dev/tests/api-functional/phpunit_rest.xml.dist` and `phpunit_soap.xml.dist` to `/dev/tests/api-functional/phpunit_rest.xml` and `phpunit_soap.xml`.

-   a.
-Specify your Magento instance URL as a value of `TESTS_BASE_URL` in `phpunit.xml`.
+1. Define the Magento instance URL as a value of `TESTS_BASE_URL`, Test Webservice User as value of `TESTS_WEBSERVICE_USER` and Test Webservice API key as value of `TESTS_WEBSERVICE_APIKEY` in copied file i.e. `phpunit_rest.xml` or `phpunit_soap.xml`.

-   b.
-Choose the required Web API adapter, `rest` or `soap`, to be used and specify it in `TESTS_WEB_API_ADAPTER`.

 1. Copy `/dev/tests/api-functional/config/install-config-mysql.php.dist` to `/dev/tests/api-functional/config/install-config-mysql.php`.

 1. Configure your DB connection and install settings in `/dev/tests/api-functional/config/install-config-mysql.php`.
 Specify the Magento database.
-The base URL to access this Magento instance must be specified in `phpunit.xml`.
+The base URL to access this Magento instance must be the same specified in the `phpunit_rest.xml` or `phpunit_soap.xml` file.

-1. Run `phpunit` using the `/dev/tests/api-functional/phpunit.xml` configuration file.
+1. Run `phpunit` using the `/dev/tests/api-functional/phpunit_rest.xml` or `/dev/tests/api-functional/phpunit_soap.xml` configuration file.